 Further comprehensive documentation was provided by Nomir et al. (2024), who described the sectional anatomy and three-dimensional CT features of the head region in Zebu cattle.
 Their study offered detailed visualization of the cranial bones, mandible, teeth and hyoid apparatus, along with examination of all head cavities, including the cranial, orbital, oral, auricular, nasal cavities, as well as their associated paranasal and conchal sinuses.
 The nasal septum, which was attached to the vomer and maxillary bones, did not extend caudally to the floor of the nasal cavity at the level of the second premolar teeth, thereby forming a single median passage from the choanae to the nasopharynx.
 The locations, boundaries and interconnections of the paranasal sinuses were clearly delineated.
-Four nasal conchal sinuses—dorsal, middle, ethmoidal, and ventral—were identified, along with five paranasal sinuses, namely the frontal, maxillary, palatine and lacrimal sinuses as demonstrated across anatomical sections and CT images.
+Four nasal conchal sinuses (i.e. dorsal, middle, ethmoidal, and ventral) were identified, along with five paranasal sinuses, namely the frontal, maxillary, palatine and lacrimal sinuses as demonstrated across anatomical sections and CT images.
 The frontal sinus was particularly complex and resulted in pneumatization of nearly all bones surrounding the cranial cavity, except for the ethmoidal bone and the body of the basisphenoid.
 The maxillary sinus communicated with the lacrimal and palatine sinuses through the maxillolacrimal and palatomaxillary openings, respectively and with the middle nasal meatus via the nasomaxillary opening.

 Awaad et al. (2019) studied the nasal and paranasal sinuses of Egyptian native sheep (Ovis aries) using computed tomography in conjunction with cross-sectional anatomy.
 They reported that CT scans provided highly detailed bone-window images that clearly depicted bone and soft tissue structures, as well as the spatial relationships of the air-filled cavities within the sheep head.
-Seven sinuses were identified; comprising four paranasal sinuses—maxillary, frontal, lacrimal, and sphenoidal—and three nasal sinuses—dorsal conchal, middle conchal and ethmoidal—while the palatine and ventral conchal sinuses were inconspicuous.
+Seven sinuses were identified; comprising four paranasal sinuses (i.e. maxillary, frontal, lacrimal, and sphenoidal) and three nasal sinuses (i.e. dorsal conchal, middle conchal and ethmoidal) while the palatine and ventral conchal sinuses were inconspicuous.
 The maxillary sinus was partially divided into medial and lateral compartments by the infraorbital canal.
 In the frontal sinus, the sinuses of both sides were completely separated medially by the interfrontal septum, which appeared as a hyperdense, thick-walled structure on CT images.

-Radiographic evaluation of cranial morphology has also been applied to carnivorous species.
+Radiographic evaluations of cranial morphology have also been applied to carnivorous species.
 Mohamed (2019b) documented the radiographic anatomy of the skull and mandible of the African lion (Panthera leo) and reported that the nasal openings were large and the bony orbit was incomplete.
 The supraorbital foramen was absent and the zygomatic arch was well developed and prominent.
 A deep longitudinal depression was observed dorsally in the frontal region.
 The mandible was described as a paired bone with movable articulation and exhibited a deeply excavated masseteric fossa with a well-developed crest.

 The turbinate bones in barking and sambar deer were distinctly visible, and the mandibular symphysis remained unossified on both radiographic and computed tomographic examinations in the two species.
 Radiographic images further revealed that the nasal cavity was divided into right and left halves by the nasal septum in both species.
 Computed tomography clearly demonstrated the paranasal sinuses, including the frontal and maxillary sinuses (Keneisenuo et al., 2022).